RowanTL/interpysh/README.md

 The stacks are pretty printed to the terminal if needed.

 There's a bug in code_extract in pysh.
-If the index is 0, code_returns returns the entire CodeBlock rather than the 0th index of the CodeBlock.
+If the index is 0, code_extract returns the entire CodeBlock rather than the 0th index of the CodeBlock.
-Furthermore, extract_code is unable to return the final element of any CodeBlock.
+Furthermore, code_extract is unable to return the final element of any CodeBlock.